Figure 1: Geographical extent and overlap of natural hazards in southern California.

 Figure 2: Building blocks of the ShakeOut earthquake scenario.
 Secondary hazards include shaking induced liquefaction and landslides.Triggered hazards result from damages and include fire and hazardous waste spills.

-Science Application for Risk Reduction (SAFRR) estimated consequences of natural hazard disaster scenarios as a strategy to increase community resiliency, a community’s ability to cope with the effects of a disaster.
+Science Application for Risk Reduction (SAFRR) estimates consequences of natural hazard disaster scenarios as a strategy to engage decision-makers in increasing community resiliency, a community’s ability to cope with the effects of a disaster.

 USGS Western Geographic Science Center Contributions

-The WGSC team, led by Anne Wein, has coordinated efforts to quantify economic impacts and describe recovery issues for the scenarios.
-Earthquake (ShakeOut), winter storm (ARkStorm), and tsunami scenarios have all been (or are currently being) assessed by WGSC’s researchers in cooperation with external subject experts using geographic analyses and economic and community recovery models (read more about WGSC Research Team).
+The WGSC team, led by Anne Wein, has coordinated efforts to quantify economic impacts and address other consequences such as agricultural losses and population vulnerability, and describe recovery issues for the multi hazard scenarios.
+Earthquake (ShakeOut and HayWired), winter storm (ARkStorm), and tsunami scenarios have all been (or are currently being) assessed by WGSC’s researchers in cooperation with external subject experts using geographic analyses and economic and community recovery models the WGSC Research Team and in collaboration with external subject experts using geographic analyses, and economic impact and community recovery models.

-Economic Impact Analysis — Economic impact analysis pertains to business interruption losses resulting from loss of productivity due to physical damages and lifeline service outages.
+Economic Consequence Analyses — Economic consequence analysis pertains to business interruption (productivity) losses due to physical damages and lifeline service outages.
 In catastrophic events when recovery languishes for many years (e.g., Hurricane Katrina) business interruption losses can exceed physical repair and replacement costs.
-Part of the analysis entails the investigation of possible economic resilience strategies, such as, conservation of resources and repair contracts with incentives, which serve to reduce short-term business interruption losses and speed reconstruction and repair, respectively.
-For the ShakeOut and ARkStorm scenarios, input-output and computable general equilibrium models of regional economies, respectively, account for the possible capital and productivity losses and incorporate economic resilience.
+The economic consequence analysis includes an investigation of economic resilience strategies at the levels of firms, sectors and the regional economy.
+For example, conservation of resources and repair contracts with incentives serve to reduce short-term business interruption losses and speed reconstruction and repair, respectively.
+In collaboration with the University of Southern Californian and Boston University, Input-output and computable general equilibrium models of regional economies are applied to estimate potential business interruption losses and economic resilience.

-Regional Recovery Analysis and Community Studies — Just as police and fire fighters need exercises to prepare for emergency response, so must the "second wave" of responders — city managers, planners, building officials, engineers, and other staff who will have local recovery responsibilities.
+Recovery Analyses and Community Studies — Just as police and fire fighters need exercises to prepare for emergency response, so must the "second wave" of responders — city managers, planners, building officials, engineers, and other staff who will have local recovery responsibilities.
 Thus, the recovery phase of a disaster also deserves attention in scenario-based emergency management exercises.
-For instance, with the ShakeOut scenario we populated a recovery model in consultation with communities.
+For instance, in collaboration with Laurie Johnson Consulting, Inc. the ShakeOut scenario was extended by populating a recovery model in consultation with communities.